Even though they aren’t very many, winter blooming shrubs are often among the most amazing.

 Among the most beautiful winter flowering shrubs

-Mimosa trees are one of the most famous due to their magnificent gold yellow garb, but sadly it can’t grow everywhere.
+Mimosa tree is one of the most famous due to its magnificent gold yellow garb, but sadly it can’t grow everywhere.
 It needs relatively mild climate to be able to bloom in January or February.

 Maule’s quince will win you over for a terrace or balcony, since it is perfectly suited to growing in pots.
 Hedges are also perfect for this shrub.